Awesome Things to Do in Obidos Portugal

 Obidos, a medieval town in Portugal, is one of the most popular tourist destinations in the country.
-Besides the fact that this medieval town was a wedding gift to the queen of Portugal, there are many things to do in Obidos.
+Besides being a Portuguese queen's wedding gift, Obidos has a lot to offer.

 Streets of Obidos

 [Photo credit: Fernando Pinho]

 The cobblestone streets in Obidos are lined with cute cottages, small cafes with outdoor seating, and a historic castle.
 Moreover, the nearby 16th-century aqueduct is also worth seeing in Obidos.
 Most people only visit Obidos for a day trip, but staying overnight in a medieval town would be a wonderful experience.

 On the main street, Rua Direita, you will find boutique shops selling embroideries, ceramics, wine, and souvenirs.
 Some doorways are low, so watch your head as you enter.
 Another way to explore the streets is on a guided tour.
 Why not learn as much about the medieval history of Obidos as you can?

 Certainly, the main attraction of this town is the castle.
 Take a walk along the old medieval walls for beautiful countryside views.
 Please note that there are no handrails for safety.
 In total, the walk is 1.5km.

 If you wish to see the castle interior, you’ll need a night’s stay at the luxurious Pousada do Castelo.
 I highly recommend this if you’ve never stayed in a castle.